google/qkeras/README.md

 - QAveragePooling2D (in fact, an AveragePooling2D stacked with a
 QActivation layer for quantization of the result)

+- QBatchNormalization (is still in its experimental stage, as we have not seen the need to use this yet due to the normalization and regularization effects of stochastic activation functions.)

 - QOctaveConv2D

 It is worth noting that not all functionality is safe at this time to